Are you interested in helping us raise funds to help us care for the young people who come to Covenant House New Jersey?

 Covenant House DIY Fundraising is for individuals, families, businesses, schools and community groups — anyone who is interested in personalizing a campaign and raising funds for Covenant House New Jersey.

 Some of our most exemplary Do It Yourself (DIY) fundraisers are people who put a purpose to their passion.
-These fundraisers not only contribute significant funds to help homeless kids, but their creative fundraising campaigns also bring significant attention to our work.Learn More
+These fundraisers not only contribute significant funds to help youth facing homelessness, but their creative fundraising campaigns also bring significant attention to our work.Create a DIY Event

 We know that fundraising can be daunting, but when you break it down, it’s not nearly as difficult as it seems.